 We host a variety of events, workshops and exhibitions at Griffin House throughout the year.
 No two trips are ever the same!

 Emancipation Day at Griffin House

-Join us at the historic Griffin House and discover how Enerals Griffin, one of the first African-American settlers in Ancaster, & his Family, lived in the late1830’s on a farm in Upper Canada.
-Learn about local Black History in the Hamilton area.
-Free event.
+Join us to discover how Enerals Griffin - one of the first African-American settlers in Ancaster, and his family, lived in the late1830’s on a farm

 - Date modified: